Skip to content

 2. Select Onboard Domain.

 3. Choose a domain from your Cloudflare account.
+Optionally review the DNS records that Cloudflare will add to the cf-bounce subdomain of your domain:

-• MX records for bounce handling.
+• MX records to route bounce emails to Cloudflare.

 • TXT record for SPF to authorize sending emails.